 Kenergy urges you to follow these safety rules and to warn others, especially children, about the dangers of carelessness around electricity:

 - If power lines are underground, call the cooperative before digging.
 We will locate and mark the lines.

-- Report to Kenergy any potential power line hazards, including trees growing into the lines.
+- Report to Kenergy any potential power line hazards, including trees growing into lines.

-- Never touch a person or object which is in contact with a power line.
+- Never touch a person or object that is in contact with a power line.